core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 This specification also makes use of the following terminology:

-* child: A schema node defined as a child node of a container, a list, a case, a notification, an RPC input, an RPC output, an action input, or an action output.

 * YANG Schema Item iDentifier (YANG SID or simply SID): Unsigned integer used to identify different YANG items.

 * delta: Difference between the current YANG SID and a reference YANG SID.
 A reference YANG SID is defined for each context for which deltas are used.